-IFTTT isn't your only gateway to a connected, automated smart home setup.
+IFTTT isn't your only app-based gateway to a connected, automated smart home setup.
 For users looking at chaining together more than a couple of platforms at once that aren't natively compatible, Stringify could well be the answer.

 With more, er, strings to its bow than IFTTT, Stringify offers extra functionalities and freedoms that its bigger-named rival (you can even throw IFTTT into the mix, in fact).
-And it's a name you'll be hearing more and more of, with cable company Comcast beginning to put its own stamp on the service, having purchased Stringify last year.
+And it's a name you'll be hearing more and more of, with cable company Comcast beginning to put its own stamp on the service, having purchased Stringify back in 2017.

 Essential reading: The best IFTTT recipes